Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Introduction

-Since 2019, the number of papers about THz communications increased notably.
-There were four emerging surveys that contain the development progress, unresolved problems, latest solutions, standardization works, challenges, and opportunities for THz communications \cite{lastp,sur27,sur28,sur29}.
+for THz communications \cite{sur320,sur27,sur28,sur29, sur31, sur32, sur321}.
 In 2020, H. Sarieddeen \emph{et al.} reported the current THz technologies in wireless communications, imaging, sensing, and localization \cite{sur33}.
 L. Zhang \emph{et al.} reported the key technologies of optoelectronic THz communications in the physical layer \cite{sur34}.
-M. A. Jamshed \emph{et al.} conducted a survey on the antenna selection and designing for THz applications \cite{sur35}.
-S. Ghafoor \emph{et al.} gave an overview on THz MAC protocols with classifications, band features, design issues, and future challenges \cite{sur36}.
-C. -X. Wang \emph{et al.} reported the application scenarios, performance metrics, potential technologies, and future research challenges \cite{sur37}.
-A. Faisal \emph{et al.} reported the advantages of UM-MIMO systems in THz communications and discussed the major challenges and shortcomings \cite{sur38}.
-In 2021, F. Lemic \emph{et al.} conducted a comprehensive survey on THz nano-communication and networking in term of a top-down perspective \cite{sur39}.
+M. A. Jamshed \emph{et al.} conducted a survey on the antenna selection design for THz applications \cite{sur35}.
+S. Ghafoor \emph{et al.} gave an overview of THz media access control (MAC) protocols with classifications, band features, design issues, and future challenges \cite{sur36}.
+C. X. Wang \emph{et al.} reported the channel measurements, characteristics, and models for THz frequency band \cite{sur37}.
+A. Faisal \emph{et al.} reported the advantages of UM-MIMO systems in THz communications and discussed the challenges and shortcomings \cite{sur38}.
+In 2021, F. Lemic \emph{et al.} conducted a survey on THz nano-communication and network from a top-down perspective \cite{sur39}.
 C. Han \emph{et al.} investigated the architectures and challenges of hybrid beamforming in THz communications \cite{sur40}.
+H. Sarieddeen \cite{sur41} gave an overview of signal processing techniques and propagation characteristics of THz wireless systems, respectively.
+H. J. Song \emph{et al.} reported the device technologies employed for THz prototype systems\cite{sur44}.
+H. Do \emph{et al.} reported that spatial multiplexing is feasible even the under line-of-sight (LoS) conditions with reconfigurable array architectures\cite{sur45}.
+Z. Chen \emph{et al.} reported promising directions for future THz communications\cite{sur46,sur47}.
+C. Chaccour \emph{et al.} \cite{sur42} gave an overview of seven features of THz wireless systems.
+C. Han \emph{et al.}\cite{holis} provided a comprehensive overview of the study of THz wireless channels.